Odilf/advent-of-code-2023/README.md

 So, what I'm actually doing is each day as a crate.
 All these crates are part of a workspace.
 To this end, I've also created a small framework called `christmas_tree` that handles most of the boilerplate.
+Of course, it fetches data using a session token in `.env` and caches it.

 I think this is as minimal as it gets: